Changing State Residency: Tax and Other Considerations

 - Transfer all bank accounts, safe deposit boxes and securities to a bank location in your new state.

-- Register your automobile in the new state and obtain a Florida driver’s license.
+- Register your automobile in the new state and obtain a driver’s license in that state.

 - File your federal income tax return with your new state’s address.